ranvikhalar/sales-performance-analysis-sql/README.md

 ### Business & Analytical Skills

 - Data Understanding
-- Data Quality Assessment
+- Data Validation
 - Business Rule Validation
 - Exploratory Data Analysis (EDA)
-- KPI Development
+- KPI Analysis
+- Sales Performance Analysis
-- Business Insight Generation
+- Business Problem Solving
-- Data-Driven Decision Making

-### SQL Skills

-- Data Cleaning
-- Data Validation
-- Filtering & Sorting
-- Aggregations & Grouping
-- JOIN Operations
-- Common Table Expressions (CTEs)
-- Window Functions
-- Subqueries

 ---

+### SQL Skills Demonstrated

+- Validated dataset quality before analysis
+- Analyzed sales performance using aggregate functions
+- Summarized business metrics using GROUP BY and HAVING
+- Used date functions to analyze monthly sales trends
+- Applied subqueries to compare products against company averages
+- Used Common Table Expressions (CTEs) to organize complex queries
+- Applied window functions for rankings, running totals, and month-over-month comparisons

+---

 ## Business Questions Answered

-This project answers key business questions that support sales performance analysis and strategic decision-making, including:
+### Sales Performance
 - What is the overall sales performance of the business?
+- How do monthly sales trends change over time?

+### Products
+- Which products generate the highest and lowest sales revenue?
 - Which product categories generate the highest sales revenue?
+- Which are the top three products within each product category?
+- How do product prices and discounts vary across product categories?

+### Regions
 - Which regions generate the highest and lowest sales revenue?
+- Which regions generate the highest average order value?

+### Sales Representatives
 - Which sales representatives consistently achieve the highest sales performance?
+- Which products and sales representatives perform above the company average?
+- Who is the top-performing sales representative within each region?

+### Customers
 - How do new and returning customers contribute to total sales revenue?

-- How do monthly sales trends change over time?
+### Sales Operations
 - Which sales channels generate the highest sales revenue?
 - Which payment methods are most preferred by customers?
-- How do product prices and discounts vary across product categories?
-- Which products generate the highest and lowest sales revenue?
-- Which products and sales representatives perform above the company average?
-- Which regions generate the highest average order value?
-- Which product categories contribute the largest share of total sales revenue?
-- How does cumulative sales revenue grow over time?
-- How does month-over-month sales performance change?
-- Who is the top-performing sales representative within each region?
-- Which are the top three products within each product category?
-- What business insights can support better sales and business decisions?

 ---

 ## Business Value

-This analysis demonstrates how raw sales data can be transformed into actionable business insights that support strategic decision-making.

-The findings from this project help business stakeholders:
+This project shows how sales data can be analyzed using SQL and Power BI to better understand business performance.
+By exploring sales trends and key performance metrics, the analysis helps answer common business questions and presents the results through an interactive dashboard.

+The analysis helps users:

 - Monitor overall sales performance.
-- Identify high-performing and underperforming products.
-- Compare sales performance across regions and sales representatives.
+- Compare product, regional, and sales representative performance.
-- Evaluate pricing and discount strategies.
+- Identify top and bottom performing products.
-- Understand customer purchasing behavior.
-- Support data-driven sales and marketing decisions.
+- Analyze customer types, sales channels, and payment methods.
+- Track sales trends over time.
+- Support business decisions with data.

 ---

 ## Future Enhancements

+- Expand the analysis using multiple related tables to simulate a real-world business database.
 - Perform sales forecasting using Python and machine learning techniques.
-- Apply advanced SQL techniques, including query optimization and indexing.
-- Build reusable SQL views and stored procedures for reporting.
+- Optimize SQL queries to improve performance on larger datasets.
-- Expand the analysis with additional business KPIs and executive dashboards.
+- Incorporate additional business metrics and KPIs into the dashboard.

 ---